mnuzulbandung/DL-NLP-Suitable-Product-Types-Recommendation/README.md

 ## **Conclusion**

 Although the model is overfitted, with a noticeable gap between accuracy and validation accuracy, both values exceed 9.3.
 Similarly, the training and test accuracy also show a discrepancy, yet both remain above 9.3.
 This indicates that, on average, the model makes 9 correct predictions out of 10.
-Despite the overfitting, this level of accuracy suggests that the model can effectively assist users in selecting the appropriate product type for their listings.
-However, the model's output is intended as supplementary guidance for users, not the sole basis for choosing a product type.
+Despite the overfitting, this level of accuracy suggests that the model can effectively assist sellers in selecting the appropriate product type for their listings.
+However, the model's output is intended as supplementary guidance for sellers, not the sole basis for choosing a product type.
 As a result, the 10% error margin is considered acceptable and unlikely to have a significant impact.

 ## **Link to Model Deployment**